Webpage for the Office of Admissions: http://www.sgsc.edu/becoming-a-hawk/admissions.cms

 SGSC makes every effort to provide every student with the opportunity to apply.
 Therefore, we accept admissions applications up to a week prior to the start of the term.
 However, please be aware, the later you wait to apply, the less time we have to process your application.
 Therefore, it is important to have all your information submitted no later than 3 weeks prior to the start of the term in which you plan to attend to ensure ample time for processing.

 None.
 The AccuPlacer Test is used for placement purposes only to determine whether Learning Support Classes are needed.
 The SAT or ACT can be used in lieu of the AccuPlacer to determine whether Learning Support classes are needed.
+Students wishing to apply for the SGSC Nursing Program are required to provide ACT or SAT scores.

 If you choose not to take the AccuPlacer, the default placement for English for all students will be in an entry-level collegiate course with co-requisite support, e.g. ENGL 0999 with ENGL 1101.
 For Non-STEM students, the default Math placement will be MATH 0997 with MATH 1001 or MATH 0998 with MATH 1101.
 STEM Pathway students’ placement will be determined based on submitted test scores or the AccuPlacer Math test score.